ashenell/Quarantine/README.md

 ```
 File delimiter is ";"

-### Function that cehecks and removes quetes
+### Function that checks and removes quotes

-Ceheck function to read file.
+Check function to read file.

 ```Python
 def get_quotes(path):